 Design and Technology is mainly organised as part of a topic, and it provide opportunities for pupils to apply their knowledge and understanding from many aspects of their learning, with particular emphasis on Literacy, Science, Mathematics and Art.
 Food Technology is also taught in each class.

-There is a four year rolling programme.
-Each year the children study a topic relating to Locational Knowledge, Place Knowledge and Human and Physical Geography with ongoing Geographical skills and field work.
-Where possible, there are connections between the topics studied in a particular year.
+Each year all children study a topic from Locational Knowledge, Place Knowledge and Human and Physical Geography with ongoing Geographical skills and field work.

 The geography curriculum is delivered through first-hand experience of the local area, whenever possible.
 Other localities have also been chosen in order to meet statutory requirements and to provide a contrasting study.
 Even where not specified, countries will be studied under topics such as water, rivers, mountains, earthquakes and volcanoes.
 These will include a mixture of near and far, developed and developing countries.